Haley-Zhu/pacman/README.md

      - valid y from 0 to 4
      - valid face is ['NORTH', 'EAST', 'SOUTH', 'WEST']
    - MOVE                 // To move Pacman 1 grid toward the direction
-   - LEFT                   // To rotate Pacman 90 degrees in the direction
+   - LEFT                   // To rotate Pacman 90 degrees left in the direction
-   - RIGHT                // To rotate Pacman 90 degrees in the direction
+   - RIGHT                // To rotate Pacman 90 degrees right in the direction
    - REPORT             // To output the position

    Notice: the command is Case-insensitive, you can also use 'move', 'left', etc; but they are strict format, command such as 'place 2,   3   , north' is invalid.